 Steve Bannon was deplatformed.
-An obscure media mogul kept him on the air.
+An obscure media mogul keeps him on the air.

 Bannon’s wave appeared to be surging in 2019 — cresting at the U.S.-Mexico border, where his crowdfunding campaign promised to realize a trademark Trump initiative.

-A year later, he was indicted on charges of defrauding donors, accused of using nearly $1 million, out of more than $25 million raised, for personal expenses.
+A year later, he was indicted on charges of defrauding donors, accused of using nearly $1 million, from more than $25 million raised, for personal expenses.
 He pleaded not guilty and received a pardon from Trump.

-Before drawing legal scrutiny, the effort gained the attention of Sigg’s fledging network, Bannon said.
+Before drawing legal scrutiny, the effort gained the attention of Sigg’s network, Bannon said.
 At the time called America’s Voice News, the network had a website by August 2018, according to an archived version.

 When “War Room” began in the fall of 2019, focusing on Trump’s impeachment, Sigg jumped at the chance to broadcast it, Bannon said.
 Other networks, from Newsmax to the Salem Radio Network, also picked up “War Room,” but Bannon said he chafed at their narrow time slots.
 Sigg, he said, was “much more flexible, and I need those big blocks.”